-- 4.1 This LEMP is to read in conjunction with details of proposed soft landscaping (see relevant Cornish Architects drawings). - 4.2 Hard landscaping within the site is designed to: - Create an attractive and appropriate setting for the new Industrial units (5a, 5b and 6), providing hard landscape which is fit for purpose, durable and robust; and - To provide a pallet of materials which are aesthetically and visually appropriate for the various settings and uses within the development.
+- 4.1 This LEMP is to read in conjunction with details of proposed hard landscaping (see relevant Cornish Architects drawings). - 4.2 Hard landscaping within the site is designed to: - Create an attractive and appropriate setting for the new Industrial units (5, 6, 7, 8 and 9), providing hard landscape which is fit for purpose, durable and robust; - Indicate change in use, identifiable from other hard surfaced areas; and - To provide a pallet of materials which are aesthetically and visually appropriate for the various settings and uses within the development.

-Tarmacadam Road and Footway Surfacing
+Tarmacadam Road and Bitmac Footway Surfacing